bytedance/TiktokBusinessPlugin/README.md

 - Splash Page: The page which is shown to the end users when the connection between the external merchant and tiktok is not built.
 Normally we assume that there is a **Connect** button on the Splash page

-- Onboarding flow: which includes the Tiktok's `auth page` and `setup page`.
+- Onboarding flow: which includes the Tiktok's `auth page`, `login/register page` and `setup page`.

 - Management page: Once the user finishes the onboarding flow, he/she will see the management page on the external merchant platform.
 This page displays all the config items the user went through as well as the status of the catalog.
+For some external platforms, we also provide a pixel management page in addition to the normal management page.

+- Note that in our jargon, we call the combination of `splash page` and the `management page` as the management suite, and call the combination of
+`auth page`, `login/register page` and `setup page` as the onboarding flow.

 ### Why does `external_data` come into play?
 1. The user clicks the **Connect** button on the **Splash Page**